-Database selection algorithms are often based on statistics that characterize each database's contents [Yuwono and Lee 1997; Xu and Callan 1998; Meng et al. 1998; Gravano et al. 1999].
+Database selection algorithms are traditionally based on statistics that characterize each database's contents [YL97, XC98, MLY+98, GGMT99].
 These statistics, to which we will refer as content summaries, usually include the document frequencies of the words that appear in the database, plus perhaps other simple statistics.
 These summaries provide sufficient information to the database selection component of a metasearcher to decide which databases are the most promising to evaluate a given query.

 Constructing the content summary of a text database is a simple task if the full contents of the database are available (e.g., via crawling).
-However, this task is challenging for so-called hidden-web text databases, whose contents are only available via querying.
-In this case, a metasearcher could rely on the databases to supply the summaries (e.g., by following a protocol like STARTS [Gravano et al. 1997], or possibly by using semantic web [Berners-Lee et al. 2001] tags in the future).
-Unfortunately, many web-accessible text databases are completely autonomous and do not report any detailed metadata about their contents to facilitate metasearching.
-To handle such databases, a metasearcher could rely on manually generated descriptions of the databases available on the web [Bergman 2001], and would likely not produce the good-quality, fine-grained content summaries required by database selection algorithms.
+However, this task is challenging for the so-called "hidden-Web text databases," whose contents are only available via querying.
+In this case, a metasearcher could rely on the databases to supply the summaries (e.g., by following a protocol like STARTS [GCGMP97], or possibly using Semantic Web [BLHL01] tags in the future).
+Unfortunately, many Web-accessible text databases are completely autonomous and do not report any detailed metadata about their contents to facilitate metasearching.
+To handle such databases, a metasearcher could rely on manually generated descriptions of the database contents.
+Such an approach would not scale to the thousands of text databases available on the Web [Bri00], and would likely not produce the good-quality, fine-grained content summaries required by database selection algorithms.

-In this article, we first present a technique to automate the extraction of high-quality content summaries from hidden-web text databases.
-Our technique constructs these summaries from a biased sample of the documents in a database, extracted by adaptively probing the database using the topically focused queries sent to the database during a topic classification step.
-Our algorithm selects what queries to issue based in part on the results of earlier queries, thus focusing on those topics that are most representative of the database in question.
+In this article, we first present a technique to automate the extraction of high-quality content summaries from hidden-Web text databases.
+Our technique constructs these summaries from a biased sample of the documents in a database, extracted by adaptively probing the database using the topically focused queries sent to the database during classification.
+Our algorithm selects what queries to issue based in part on the results of the earlier queries, thus focusing on the topics that are most representative of the database in question.
 Our technique resembles biased sampling over numeric databases, which focuses the sampling effort on the "densest" areas.
 We show that this principle is also beneficial for the text-database world.
-Interestingly, our technique moves beyond the document sample and attempts to include in the content summary of a database.
-For this, our technique exploits well-studied statistical properties of text collections.
+Interestingly, our technique moves beyond the document sample and attempts to include in the content summary of a database accurate estimates of the actual document frequency of the words in the database.
+For this, our technique exploits well studied statistical properties of text collections.